 Live TV or IPTV offers access to content, but it is an extremely costly proposition, since traditional monopolies require large subscriptions.
 IPTV also offers the well-known Kodi application with various add-ons.

-Thus there are IPTV pirates, who provide thousands of different subscriptions a for a few dollars, euros or pounds per month.
+So there are pirated IPTVs, which provide thousands of different subscription channels for a few bucks, euros or pounds a month.

 This week, however, police forces across Europe have been tuned to hit one of the largest IPTV illegal companies in the world, Torrentfreak says.
 The survey was launched last February by IPTV and coordinated actions took place on Tuesday in Cyprus, Bulgaria, Greece and the Netherlands.

-Three suspects were arrested in Cyprus, two in Limassol (aged 43 and 44) and one in Larnaca (53 years old).
-All are alleged to be part of an international ring that illegally broadcast around 1.200 channels of pirated content worldwide.
+Three suspects were arrested in Cyprus, two in Limassol (43 and 44 years) and one in Larnaca (aged 53 years).
+They all appear to be part of an international circuit that illegally transmits approximately 1.200 pirate content worldwide.

 According to initial reports, the scope of the IPTV service offered by the network was enormous.
 The information indicates that the illegal circuit had more than 500.000 subscribers, with each one paying about 10 euros per month.